-Dr. Hopkins is a Professor of Electrical Engineering at the Rochester Institute of Technology, with 28 years of consulting experience in industry.
+Dr. Hopkins is a Professor of Electrical Engineering (retired) at Rochester Institute of Technology, with 34 years of consulting experience in industry.
 His specialties in the fields of modeling and controls, together with his abilities to create customized visualization and rapid-design tools, have enabled him to make notable contributions to several aerospace programs.

 LOGISTIKOS ENGINEERING LLC